Skip to main content

 """BD-022: User should place the order successfully with Cash payment."""

-Valid function names with markers:
+Valid function names:

 • test_bd023_cart_operations — marker bd023 at the start (after test_)